intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/actions/create-document.md

 SharePoint content types are unique in the scope of document libraries.
 So content type id value might be different between document libraries.

-Use `*` when configuring resourceType for [Create Action](../actions/create-document.md) when content type is not known in the scope of an action.
+When configuring `Create document` action, use `*` for `ResourceType` value, if the content type is not known in the scope of an action.
-Data provider select "default" document type for a new document.
+Data provider will select "default" document type for a new document.
-Usually it will be `Document` content type for the target document library.
+Usually it is `Document` content type for the target document library.